 When I was in the second grade I became a Brownie for a few months.
 At the time my father had left St. Marks Presbyterian Church with 300 members and founded a new church, Central Congregational church.
 We met at Crossman School on Sunday and held all other church activities at 2254 Chicago Blvd.
 We also lived there.
 It was a huge house.
-That was my bedroom window on the upper right.
+That was my sister and my bedroom window on the upper right.
 Perfect casement windows for Peter Pan to fly through.

 Input from Benjamin Smith, one of the scouts pictured below:

 “Between Scouts and Youth Fellowship, I spent a lot of years in the parsonage basement.
 It was a different time.
 The side door was unlocked until your father went to bed.”